gfc-collective/gfc-time/README.md

-# gilt-utils
+# gfc-time

-A scala library with lots of little helper and utility classes.
+A library that icontains time and timestamp related utility classes.
+Part of the gilt foundation classes.

 ## License
 Copyright 2014 Gilt Groupe, Inc.